-Special contracts will be for targets of particular renown, widely-loved targets, highly defended targets, and/or targets above 10th level.
+Special contracts will be for targets of particular renown, widely-loved targets, highly defended targets, and/or targets 10th level or higher.
 For these cases, the player must provide a written plan for the assassination, and therefore in these cases the DM must take some time to pen a general outline of the contract and scenario.
 The DM will then judge the quality of the player's plan and assign any modifiers to the assassination roll as they deem appropriate.